SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 * **Bootstrap settings** - related to LWM2M bootstrap
   * Bootstrap server ID
   * Security instance offset
-* **Servers to write during bootstrap** - list of servers that will be written to device when it bootstraps.
+* **Servers to write during bootstrap** - list of servers that will be written to the device when it bootstraps.
 Each server has:
   * Server URI
   * Server ID
   * Registration lifeime